eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ### `balanced` global cycle

-The following [`balanced` partial GC cycle](gc.md#balanced-policy) example is taken from a `balanced` verbose GC log.
+The following [`balanced` global GC cycle](gc.md#balanced-policy) example is taken from a `balanced` verbose GC log.
 The output is broken down into sections to explain the GC processing that is taking place.

 A `balanced` global cycle is triggered if the JVM is close to throwing an out of memory exception, which only occurs under tight memory conditions.
 Under these conditions, the `balanced` GC cannot reclaim enough memory by using only `balanced` partial and global *mark* cycles.